Tabassumasra05/FOSS_Trainee/README.md

 and guess what?
 Our team secured 2nd place.😊

-To be honest, though this incident made me feel bad at the beginning but I realised many things though this
+To be honest, though this incident made me feel bad at the beginning but I realised many things through this

 # Expectations vs Reality